armandsarkani/Tetris/README.md

 * [x] Dark mode that turns entire user interface black (saves preferences for future launches)!
 * [x] Ability for user to change the current tetromino (to another random one) while it is still falling

-\ "Tetris" and theme song are a registered trademark of The Tetris Company, LLC.
+"Tetris" and its theme song are a registered trademark of The Tetris Company, LLC.